Finally, a cheap smartphone with true flagship power

 My daily routine consists of jumping between multiple apps frequently for work, plus some extended downtime with apps like YouTube and PUBG Mobile.
 The F1 handled everything I threw at it with gusto — PUBG in particular ran very well (no dropped frames here) and I'm looking forward to taking Fortnite for a spin on it once it's a little further along in its beta.
 Then again, none of this should come as a surprise considering the kind of hardware we're working with.

-Even the dual camera around back — which pairs a 12-megapixel, f/1.9 Sony sensor with a 5-megapixel sensor for depth effects — performs better than expected considering the phone's price.
+Secondly, even the dual camera around back -- which pairs a 12-megapixel, f/1.9 Sony sensor with a 5-megapixel sensor for depth effects -- performs better than expected considering the phone's price.
 Neither sensor has OIS and MIUI's AI photography features don't seem quite as handy as others we've tested this year, but this dual camera is more than respectable considering the price.
 And it's worth mentioning that the F1's battery life is great — I really wish more smartphone makers would embrace bigger bodies and the larger batteries they could accommodate.

 With all that said, the other thing to keep in mind about the F1 is that it's a roughly $300 phone — it's definitely not going to be perfect.
 In my week of testing, the phone's screen made that point most obvious.
 It's bright and vivid, sure, but there's a barely perceptible bit of latency for touch inputs that sometimes makes the phone feel a little less responsive than it should.
 At this point, it's hard to tell whether the issue is due to software that needs tweaking or a lousy digitizer, but it's there all the same.

-But again, this is a phone that — in the right markets — will cost significantly less than competitors with many of the same features.
+But again, this is a phone that, in the right markets, will cost significantly less than competitors with many of the same features.
 Compromise was inevitable, and on the whole Pocophone struck an impressive balance between price and performance.
 Customers in India will get first crack at the F1, but Mani confirmed that the phone would eventually make its way to European markets where Xiaomi already has a considerable presence.
 And while there are no concrete plans to bring the Pocophone to the US, Mani wouldn't rule out that possibility entirely for future devices.
 It apparently all boils down to the level of support people around here show for the device.

 "I think if we get a really good response, then for the next device we definitely look at [the US] a lot more strongly," Mani said.